pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 We see the main thread switches to namespace `banana` (a.k.a. inode number `4026532181`) and starts a new thread, which starts life in the same network namespace.

-So the answer to our question was that the new thread starts in the `banana` namespace.
-More generally we can state:
+More generally:

 >A child thread inherits the namespaces of its parent.

-This may seem obvious, as if it were [the only way things could possibly work](https://en.wikipedia.org/wiki/Canonical_map).
+This may seem obvious and [the only way things could possibly work](https://en.wikipedia.org/wiki/Canonical_map).
 But it is worth stating explicitly.
 When we dig into the root cause of our bug in Part 3, this fact will be very important.
 Stay tuned!

 ---